 The Other 80% News

 TI:ME Music Technology Leadership Academy (MTLA) 2014 was held at the TI:ME/TMEA Conference in February.
 Yes, NAMM renewed our Program Grant to host now the 3rd Academy in 2014.
-The funding was expanded so more scholarships to the Academy could be offered.
-The Academy project leadership includes Rick Dammers, V.J.
-Manzo, and David B. Williams.
-Also, see a video overview of the 2012 Leadership Academy.
-More info from the successful 2014 MTLA in San Antonio to come!
+Check out the new MTLA page on this website featuring the three years running of this Academy project and its interns.

 Music Creativity Through Technology is dedicated to music educators working with the "Other 80%" of students in our schools who do not participate in the traditional performing ensembles and music classes.
 With the latest tools in music technology, these educators are finding ways to unleash the creative potential of many of these students.